sinatra/sinatra/README.md

 end
 ```

-After filters are evaluated after each request within the same context and can
+After filters are evaluated after each request within the same
-also modify the request and response.
-Instance variables set in before filters
+context as the routes will be and can also modify the request and response.
+Instance
-and routes are accessible by after filters:
+variables set in before filters and routes are accessible by after filters:

 ``` ruby
 after do